Barnesville Area News

 The Women’s Club’s major fundraiser over the past few years is a purse bash each spring.
 Profits from the fundraiser are donated to support various organizations and causes in the community.

-Helen Detling, longtime member of the Women’s Club, died earlier this year.
+Helen Detling, longtime member of the club, died earlier this year.
 Members recently honored her for her longtime care of the flowers at the east side entrance sign by dedicating it as a memorial.
 Helen’s three children, Lou Ann, Marla and William were present for the ceremony.

-The Women’s Club meets monthly from September to May.
+The OFWC Women’s Club of Barnesville meets monthly from September to May.
 While there are no meetings in the summer, members remain active working on various projects.

 Starr said the club is really grateful for all of the opportunities it has to better the Barnesville community.